-You can also allocate premiums to a non-registered, RRSP or TFSA policy by having money transferred automatically from your bank account.
+You can also allocate premiums to a non-registered or TFSA policy by having money transferred automatically from your bank account.
+A PAC can only be established once the minimum of \$10,000 initial premium is applied.
 The amount allocated to a segregated fund must be at least \$25.
 You can select the frequency of your contributions (i.e. weekly, bi-weekly, monthly, bi-monthly, semi-monthly, quarterly, semi-annually, or annually).
-Pre-authorized chequing is not available under LRRSPs, LIRAs or RLSPs policies.
+Pre-authorized chequing is not available under RRIF, Spousal RRIF, PRIF, LIF, RLIF and LRIF policies.